 DoorDash Driver Requirements and Insurance Coverage

 According to data collected by Second Measure, meal delivery services saw year-over-year growth of 20 percent collectively through the end of June 2021.
-After Postmates, DoorDash is the most popular food delivery service in Los Angeles.

 In the second quarter of 2021, DoorDash had 58 percent of its users exclusively ordering from them.
 The company had the highest percentage of exclusive users compared to every other food delivery company.

 Much like other similar food delivery service apps, it’s fairly easy to sign up to do deliveries for these companies.
 Many ask how old you have to be to DoorDash, or whether your driving record has to be flawless.
 In the case of DoorDash, their requirements are:

 - iPhone or Android smartphone